GreenFlag31/modal-library/projects/ngx-modal-ease/README.md

 Version 0.0.6: Added V16 backward compatibility support.

+Version 0.0.8: Incorporated internal component destruction to ensure proper invocation of the child's OnDestroy lifecycle hook.

 # Report a Bug

 Please provide a detailed description of the encountered bug, including your options and the steps/actions that led to the issue.
 An accurate description will help me to reproduce the issue.